theforeman/theforeman.org/plugins/foreman_discovery/18.0/index.md

 ### 2.3.1 Download via installer (recommended)

-As of Foreman 1.8+, the foreman-installer is able to automatically download latest stable image.
+The foreman-installer is able to automatically download latest stable image.
 For this, re-run the installer with the following option:

     # foreman-installer \
       --enable-foreman-proxy-plugin-discovery \